Skip to main content

 // ✅ IDEMPOTENT (GOOD)

-// No matter how many times the user clicks, the item only appears once.
+// Regardless of how many times the user clicks, the item appears only once.

-// We check if the result already exists before applying the change.
+// The function checks if the result already exists before applying the change.

 function addItemToCartGood(cart: CartItem[], newItem: CartItem): CartItem[] {